Acrocyanosis: Epidemiology

 Although there is no definitive reporting on its incidence, acrocyanosis shows prevalence in children and young adults than in patients thirty years of age or older.
 Epidemiological data suggests that cold climate, outdoor occupation, and low body mass index are significant risk factors for developing acrocyanosis.
 As expected, acrocyanosis would be more prevalent in women than in men due to differences in BMI.
 However, the incidence rate of acrocyanosis often decreases with increasing age, regardless of regional climate.
 It completely resolves in many women after menopause implying significant hormonal influences.
 There is some evidence that many cases of idiopathic acrocyanosis are in some way related to a disorder of estrogen, or aromatase.

 Around 50% of patients with POTS experience acrocyanosis of their legs while standing still.

-In the newborn
+In newborns

-Acrocyanosis is common initially after delivery in the preterm and full term newborn.
+Acrocyanosis is common initially after delivery in preterm and full term newborns.
 Intervention is typically not required as it is seen as a normal finding.
 Acrocyanosis can also return in a newborn if a baby is cold, such as after a bath, and is considered normal as well.